pminina01/readthedocs/Tutorial.md

 * [[Advanced|tutorial#advanced]]

 ##Installing NLog
 [NLog](https://www.nuget.org/packages/NLog/) can be downloaded from NuGet.
-The source is also available on GitHub.

 Just install [*NLog.Config* package](https://www.nuget.org/packages/NLog.Config/) and this will install also *NLog* and *NLog.Schema* packages - this will result in a starter config and intellisense.